Equity Commonwealth (EQC): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2014-2021 Large-Scale Asset Disposition Program Systematic sale of the vast majority of the legacy office portfolio, generating billions in cash proceeds.
-The portfolio shrank from over 150 properties to just four by late 2021.
+2014-2021 Systematic sale of the vast majority of the legacy office portfolio, shrinking from over 150 properties to just four.
+Generated billions in cash proceeds, creating a high-liquidity, low-debt structure.

-2021 Attempted Acquisition of Monmouth Real Estate (MNR) EQC entered into an agreement to acquire industrial REIT MNR for approximately $3.4 billion, signaling a strategic shift, though the deal was ultimately terminated when MNR accepted a higher offer.
+2021 EQC enters an agreement to acquire industrial REIT Monarch Alternative Capital (MNR) for approximately $3.4 billion.
+Signaled a potential major strategic shift into the industrial sector, but the deal was ultimately terminated when MNR accepted a higher offer.

 Equity Commonwealth's Transformative Moments